 There are several possible ways to prepare a delicious steak and one of them involves using an oven.
 While the oven may not be your first thought when thinking about cooking a steak, if done correctly it can be a simple yet very efficient way to prepare a delicious meal.

-To be able to do this, one if the most important things is knowing how long it takes to cook steak in an oven.
-While there is not one uniform answer to this question, as there are several factors that come into this calculation, this article will try to offer some advice for the most common situations in with regards to temperature, steak thickness, desired doneness etc. While many people prefer grilling overcooking the steak in the oven, it turns out that oven cooking can produce some very nice results, provided you know exactly what you are doing.
+To be able to do this, one of the most important things is knowing how long it takes to cook steak in an oven.
+While there is not one uniform answer to this question, as there are several factors that come into this calculation, this article will try to offer some advice for the most common situations with regards to temperature, steak thickness, desired doneness, etc. While many people prefer grilling overcooking the steak in the oven, it turns out that oven cooking can produce some very nice results, provided you know exactly what you are doing.
 It is a balancing act and you will need to get things done just right to come out ahead, but it is well worth the effort, especially if grilling is simply not an option for whatever reasons.

 So How Long To Cook Steak?

 There are two main options you can use to prepare your steak in an oven: broiling and roasting.
-Which one you will choose will depend on how much control over your steak you want and what works better for your palate.
+Which one you will choose will depend on how much control over the steak you want and what works better for your palate.
 This article will describe both procedures and the rest is up to your culinary imagination.

 Broiling the steak in the oven

 If you are reading this article, you have probably already obtained or know where to obtain a good piece of steak.
 This can also be a tricky business on its own, but it might be a topic for a different article.
 The broiling procedure will take about 15 minutes overall to complete once everything is ready.